PM-Notes/Prince2/README.md

 - Summarises the number and type of activities undertaken
 - Provides an Audit Trail of quality events planned and undertaken

+### Quality Planning and Control

+Quality Planning
+- Objectives & requirements
+- Overall approach (in the Quality Mgmt Approach, during the Initiation stage)
+- Stage quality activities (ensuring quality is acheived)

+Customer Quality Expections
+- Docuyment in the Project Product Description
+- Project Initiation documentation

+Qualty Control (the means of ensuring that products meet the quality criteria specified for them)

+> Quality Control is about examining products to determine that they meet requirements, and normally takes place after some wokrk has been done.

+- Objectives & Requirements
+- Overall approach
+  - Quality mgmt approach (which is part of the Project Initiation documentation, created during the Initiation stage)

+Quality Methods
+In-Process (where specialists methods are used in the creation of the products and on-going quality inspections) Appraisal (where the finished products are assessed for compelteness, testing is carreid out where the Quality Criteria are objective and measureable.
+Quality Inspection methods are used when some subjective judgement is required.

+> The Quality Review Technique is suggested by Prince2 which compliments the use of Product Descriptions.

 ### Quality Reviews
 - Check a completed product for errors
 - Can be envoked at any point within a project